 Using the dyadic case studies of Allied Democratic Forces (ADF) and Islamic State in Central Africa Province in DR Congo (ISCAP); and al Shabab (AS) and Islamic State in Somalia (ISS), this article proposes a framework that weighs both ideological and operational dimensions.
-While placing emphasis on the empirical evidence where possible, the following aspects will be reviewed in detail.
-First, ideological tenets and historical development; alleged physical links to global jihad and curricula of the leadership.
-Secondly, targeting strategy; and confrontations and territorial grasp/ Thirdly, their tactics, techniques, and procedures (TTP).
+Placing emphasis on the empirical evidence where possible, the first section will review the groups' ideological tenets and historical development; alleged links to global jihad; and curricula of the leadership.

+The second section will review their targeting strategy; inter-group confrontations; and their tactics, techniques and procedures (TTP).
 It should be noted that certain assumptions of this analysis could be questioned, but the point of this framework is precisely to invite a debate on the methods of comprehensively treating intuitions about groups' relationships.
 This work is a result of sizeable literature review, media analysis, and quantitative analysis.
 The categories that compose the framework were selected based on the findings of the research as well as on consultations with experts.
-This framework also contains an analysis of jihadist propaganda.